tehfalcon-vw/FalconPilot/README.md

 * A supported device to run this software: a [comma three](https://comma.ai/shop/products/three).
 * This software.
 The setup procedure of the comma three allows the user to enter a URL for custom software.
 The URL, openpilot.comma.ai will install the release version of openpilot.
 To install openpilot master, you can use installer.comma.ai/commaai/master, and replacing commaai with another GitHub username can install a fork.
-* One of [the 250+ supported cars](docs/CARS.md).
-We support Honda, Toyota, Hyundai, Nissan, Kia, Chrysler, Lexus, Acura, Audi, VW, Ford and more.
+* One of [the 200+ supported cars](docs/CARS.md).
+We support Honda, Toyota, Hyundai, Nissan, Kia, Chrysler, Lexus, Acura, Audi, VW, and more.
 If your car is not supported but has adaptive cruise control and lane-keeping assist, it's likely able to run openpilot.
 * A [car harness](https://comma.ai/shop/products/car-harness) to connect to your car.

 We have detailed instructions for [how to mount the device in a car](https://comma.ai/setup).